willmendesneto/generator-poi/README.md

 Then answer the questions truthfully (_it'll know if you're lying_)

-### update-boilerplate
+### update-yeoman-generator

-`generator-poi` provides a script `update-boilerplate` based on [NPM package `update-yeoman-generator`](https://github.com/willmendesneto/update-yeoman-generator) to help update repositories built with generator-poi to the latest version.
+`generator-poi` provides a script `update-yeoman-generator` based on [NPM package `update-yeoman-generator`](https://github.com/willmendesneto/update-yeoman-generator) to help update repositories built with generator-poi to the latest version.

 #### Setup

-In order to use update-boilerplate you'll need to [create a personal access token](https://github.com/settings/tokens) which has permissions to read private repositories:
+In order to use update-yeoman-generator you'll need to [create a personal access token](https://github.com/settings/tokens) which has permissions to read private repositories: